Yowpay/yowpay_whmcs/README.md

 6. Select `EUR` as main currency from the select box `Convert To For Processing` (`EUR` should be already added as a optional currency for this step to work, go to `Payments` > `Currencies` to set this up).
 If your WHMCS default currency is already `EUR` you can skip this step.
 7. Once you `Save changes` the module will attempt to link with YowPay servers
 8. If all it's setup correctly you should get a message like `Module linking successful` on your module (use the button `Link module with YowPay` to try again later in case of error)
-9. Your current banking connection status should be also visible trough this module, a message like `Get connection data successful` should be shown if it was retrieved successfuly (use the button `Refresh` to try again later in case of error)
+9. Your current banking connection status should be also visible trough this module, a message like `Get connection data successful` should be shown if it was retrieved successfully (use the button `Refresh` to try again later in case of error)

 ### Documentation and support